Marcomannic Wars: Initial invasions

 By the early 160s AD, mounting pressures along the Rhine and Danube frontiers led several Germanic tribes to invade Roman territory.
 Between 162 and 165, incursions by the Chatti and Chauci into Raetia and Germania Superior were repelled.
 In late 166, thousands of Langobardi and Lacringi (possibly the Obii) crossed into Pannonia.
 These movements increased pressure on other tribes along the Roman frontier.

 The invaders were quickly defeated by local forces, including detachments from the Legio I Adiutrix under a commander named Candidus and the Ala Ulpia contariorum under Marcus Macrinius Avitus Catonius Vindex.
 Despite the swift victory, the incursion marked the beginning of a broader crisis.
 Marcus Iallius Bassus, governor of Pannonia, initiated negotiations with eleven tribes.
 (Note: Cassius Dio, LXXII, p.
 12.)
 The Marcomannic king Ballomar, a Roman client, mediated and dismissed the raid as unrepresentative.
 A truce was reached and the tribes withdrew, though no permanent agreement followed.
-As Rome was still engaged in war with Parthia, the resolution—considered a bellum suspensum—was seen as a diplomatic success, though the identities of the original raiders remain uncertain.
+As Rome was still engaged in war with Parthia, the resolution—considered a bellum suspensum (Note: Roughly translates to unresolved conflict or suspended war.)—was seen as a diplomatic success, though the identities of the original raiders remain uncertain.